azzen/lab-smtp/README.md

 ---

-To demonstrate how we send emails we'll use a custom made docker image with a MockMock server.
+To demonstrate how we send emails we'll use a custom-made docker image with a MockMock server.

 You'll need to have `docker` installed.